FARIS-39/trackbot/README.md

 This website ensures the perfect security as we take user's credentials personal very seriously.

 Note:
-If the question cant be answered, kindly proceed to contact the person in charge [Person in charge] on mobile [Mobile number to contact] or email [Email to contact].
+If the question cant be answered, kindly proceed to contact the person in charge on mobile or email.

 Footer:
 Include copyright information and links to terms of service and privacy policy.